Fruits and vegetables are great additions to your dog’s diet because of the flavonoids they contain. And there’s one in particular: quercetin.

 Here’s a look at the specific ways quercetin can help your dog.

 1. Quercetin For Dog Allergies

 When your dog has allergies, his body sees the allergen as a threat.
 Whether it’s pollen, dust, food or something else entirely, his immune system will want it out.
 To do this, his body releases histamines.
 Histamines force the allergen from your dog’s system and cause an allergic reaction.
 You may see reactions like:

 - Runny nose

-But histamines are also the reason your dog experiences inflammation, redness and irritation.
+But histamines are also the reason your dog may experience inflammation, redness and irritation.
 They increase blood flow so his immune system can do its job.